hashchange/jquery.scrollable/README.md

 ### Custom queues

+As already mentioned above, scroll animations run in their own, dedicated queue, so they don't interfere with other animations which may be going on at the same time.
+That all happens behind the scenes, and you don't have to do anything to manage that process.

-If you want to get really fancy with your animations, you can merge scrolling and other animations in a custom queue, but in most cases you shouldn't.
+However, if you want to get really fancy with your animations, you can merge scrolling and other animations in a custom queue of your own.
+But in most cases, you shouldn't.

-Sure enough, you can pass a custom queue name to `scrollTo()`, in standard jQuery fashion with the `queue` option.
-If you do that and you ever call `stopScroll()`, you need to provide the same queue name there, too.
-Again, it is passed as an option: call `$elem.stopScroll( { queue: "foo" } )`.
+Sure enough, you can pass a custom queue name to `scrollTo()`.
+That is done in standard jQuery fashion: with the `queue` option.
+If you use it and you ever call `stopScroll()`, you need to provide the same queue name there, too.
+Call it as `$elem.stopScroll( { queue: "foo" } )`.

 But in that custom queue, it is no longer possible to differentiate between scroll and non-scroll animations.
 A new invocation of `scrollTo()` stops _all_ animations in that queue, regardless of type, unless you use [the `append` option][scrolling-both-axes] (in which case nothing stops at all).
 And `stopScroll()` now works just the same as [jQuery's `$elem.stop( true )`][jquery-stop].

 My advice would be to stick to the standard scroll queue as a best practice – ie, simply don't specify a queue, and all will be well.
-Manage that queue implicitly with the `append` option of `scrollTo()`, or perhaps call `stopScroll()` explicitly when really necessary, and leave it at that.
+Manage that queue implicitly with the [`append` and `merge` options][overlapping-calls] of `scrollTo()`, or perhaps call `stopScroll()` explicitly when really necessary, and leave it at that.
 If you need to link up with other, non-scroll animations, callbacks like `complete` give you the means to do so.

 ### Retrieving the maximum scrollable distance within an element